NSCA CPT Study Guide

 Resistance Training Goal

-Muscular Endurance: These have relatively short rest intervals of about 30 seconds between the sets during circuit training, and 3 minutes of rest between exercises of similar muscle groups.
+Muscular Endurance: These have relatively short rest intervals of about 30 seconds between the sets during circuit training and 3 minutes of rest between exercises of similar muscle groups.

 Muscular Hypertrophy: Rest intervals here are short to even moderate.
-They range from 30 seconds to about 1 and a half minute.
+They range from 30 seconds to about 1 and a half minutes.

 Muscular Power: These have typical rest times of 2 – 5 minutes between the max effort sets.